 - S*PROCOM²: Signal Processing, Communications, and Computer Engineering

 - The Center for Urban Infrastructure and Systems

 The rigor of The Cooper Union’s academic programs has made it one of the top-ranked institutions of higher education in the nation in all categories.

-- Ranked #17 on the CNBC Make It list of top 50 U.S colleges that pay off the most in 2020;
+- Ranked #17 on list of Top 50 U.S Colleges that pay off the most by CNBC Make It, 2020

 Student, Alumni and Faculty Achievement